-Painting with Oil-Based Primer
+Painting With Oil-Based Primer

 Whether you're painting stained cabinets, spindles, trim, or any other unpainted wood surface, using the right primer is critical for a successful paint job.
 The best primer for painting stained wood is one that's oil-based, not latex.
 While you might consider using the less stinky latex option, it is a bad choice for priming stained wood.

-Even though oil primer is messy to work with and smells bad, it's still one of the best options for priming unpainted wood.
+- Oil-Based Primer: Even though oil primer is messy to work with and smells bad, it's still one of the best options for priming unpainted wood.
 I have yet to find latex primer that matches the performance.
 Oil primer soaks into wood to form a seal without raising the grain, and wood tannin won't bleed into your paint.
 The primer also enhances paint gloss.

-Painting Over Oil-Based Paint
+How to Paint Over Oil-Based Paint

 If you plan to use latex paint on wood already painted with oil paint, do not paint it without applying one coat of oil-based primer first, or a latex bonding primer specified for use over oil paint.
 For the best adhesion, an oil-based bonding primer is the most reliable option.
 You can use any latex paint on top of it.

 The quality of your prime quote is equally important as your paint coat.
 You can brush on a flawless coat of paint, but if the primer underneath is full of horrible brush strokes, the imperfections will be an eye sore.
 Brushing oil primer onto wood is more challenging than brushing on water-based primer.
 The added thickness makes it more tricky to work with.
 If you over-apply, or brush over the same wet area one too many times, you'll end up with a real mess.
 Follow my tips to avoid a headache.